jharwell/sierra/docs/src/requirements/expdef/xml.rst

-SIERRA uses some special XML tokens during stage 1, and although it is unlikely that including these tokens would cause problems, because SIERRA looks for them in *specific* places in the ``--expdef-template``, they should be avoided.

 - ``__CONTROLLER__`` - Tag used when as a placeholder for selecting which controller present in an input file (if there are multiple) a user wants to use for a specific :term:`Experiment`.
 Can appear in XML attributes.
 This